-As a provider of aged care and disability services, Zenitas must comply with additional standards set out in the Aged Care Act 1997 (Cth) and the National Disability Insurance Scheme Act 2013 (Cth).
+As a provider of aged care and disability services, Claro must comply with additional standards set out in the Aged Care Act 1997 (Cth) and the National Disability Insurance Scheme Act 2013 (Cth).

-Zenitas has endorsed and acts within the National Disability Services' Zero Tolerance Framework, which assists providers like us to establish and maintain practices that safeguard the rights of the customers we support.
+Claro has endorsed and acts within the National Disability Services' Zero Tolerance Framework, which assists providers like us to establish and maintain practices that safeguard the rights of the clients we support.

-Zenitas must also act within the NDIS Code of Conduct, which requires workers and providers who deliver NDIS supports and services to:
+Claro must also act within the NDIS Code of Conduct, which requires workers and providers who deliver NDIS supports and services to:

-- · Act with respect for individual rights of freedom of expression, self-determination and decision-making in accordance with applicable laws and conventions. - · Respect the privacy of people with disability. - Provide supports and services in a safe and competent manner with care and skill. - Act with integrity, honesty and transparency.

-- Promptly take steps to raise and act on concerns about matters that may impact the quality and safety of supports and services provided to people with disability. - Take all reasonable steps to prevent and respond to all forms of violence against, and exploitation, neglect and abuse of, people with disability. - Take all reasonable steps to prevent and respond to sexual misconduct.
+- Act with respect for individual rights of freedom of expression, self-determination and decision-making in accordance with applicable laws and conventions. - Respect the privacy of people with disability. - Provide supports and services in a safe and competent manner with care and skill. - Promptly take steps to raise concerns about matter that may impact your safety both physically and psychologically. - Act with integrity, honesty and transparency. - Promptly take steps to raise and act on concerns about matters that may impact the quality and safety of supports and services provided to people with disability. - Take all reasonable steps to prevent and respond to all forms of violence against, and exploitation, neglect and abuse of, people with disability. - Take all reasonable steps to prevent and respond to sexual misconduct.

-The obligations in this Code reflect and support compliance with the NDS' Zero Tolerance Framework, the NDIS Code of Conduct obligations, and Aged Care Quality and Safety Requirements.
+The obligations in this code reflect and support compliance with the NDS Zero Tolerance Framework, the NDIS Code of Conduct obligations, and Aged Care Quality and Safety Requirements.